 Critical Social and Political Theory Arts and politics Architecture and political theory Political emotions Political memory and historical injustice Comparative constitutionalism gender Theories of democracy

 - 2009 PhD, the University of Toronto, Toronto (Canada).

 - 2004 MA, University of Manchester, Manchester (United Kingdom).

 My research interests cut across political theory, political science and law.
 More precisely, I am interested in political emotions, political judgment, the politics of memory, art and politics, gender, and theories of oppression.

-I am currently the principal investigator of an European Research Council Starting Grant, entitled: Illuminating the 'Grey Zone': Addressing Complex Complicity in Human Rights Violations.
+I have recently completed an European Research Council Starting Grant, entitled: Illuminating the 'Grey Zone': Addressing Complex Complicity in Human Rights Violations.